kamilashi/kamilashi.github.io/_posts/2025-05-07-snowpack-simulation.md

 <div style="height: 50px;"></div>

 Snowpack compression simulation done on the GPU inside the Unity Engine.
+The project demo is available under [this link](https://github.com/kamilashi/Snow-Simulation/tree/main/Build) -> Snow SImulation.exe.
+The GPU source code can be accessed from the Snow-Simulation/Assets/Shaders folder - files with the .compute and .shader extensions.
+This page focuses of the core the idea behind the project and its design.

+<div style="height: 20px;"></div>

-The snowpack is represented by a voxelized grid, each cell storing its properties, such as density, hardness, temperature, mass, applied pressure, etc. Snow compression is calculated in several steps inside a compute shader.
+The snowpack is represented by a voxelized grid (Eulerian description of flow), each cell storing its properties, such as density, hardness, temperature, mass, applied pressure, etc. Snow compression is calculated in several steps inside a compute shader.
 Each cell's lifecycle looks like this:

 1. Calculate the total pressure acting on the cell (weight of the snowpack above + extenral pressure)
 2. Calculate the cell hardness based on its density and temperature